-As life begins to get busier and the world starts to reopen, a lot of us are faced with the same dilemma that has existed for a long time: busy schedules that don’t leave any time to get in a workout.
-Even if that is not the case, gyms are tough to even get into.
-And being in a pandemic has left many of us cautious about being in a crowded gym.
-An at home workout theoretically sounds great, but buying equipment is expensive and what would you even do?
+One of the number one excuses that I (and many others) have used for not being able to get a workout in is saying, “There just is not enough time to get to the gym”.
+Yes, even though I work at a gym, I can find it difficult to stay that extra hour when things at home need my attention.
+A lot of us are faced with the same dilemma that has existed for a long time: busy schedules that don’t leave any time to get in a workout.
+Even if that is not the case, gyms are tough to get into and feel comfortable.
+An at-home workout theoretically sounds great, but buying equipment is expensive and what would you even do?

 This post will take you through 12 exercises broken up into lower body, upper body and core.
 This will not be an everyday workout, but can maybe this will be the kick start you need to ease back into the workout routine!